 This training is aimed non-native speakers of English who plan to record their lyrics in English and wish to work on their pronunciation and rhythm.
 As in any language, English has its own particular rhythm and you can learn how to use it to maximise the overall sound of your lyrics.
 At the same time you can choose how much of the character of your own native accent in your English lyrics you wish to retain.
 Certain subtle phonetic processes, such as the way words link together, are always at work in speech and singing.
 Your use of these, among other features, can affect the way your lyrics blend with the music.
 Learn how to create a more professional overall sound by making use of these processes.
-One to one tuition is offered via »Skype Interactive Video, or if you are too busy to take classes you can use the »Audio Study Zone.
+One to one tuition is offered via »Skype Interactive Video, or if you prefer to study with audio on your own, try the »Audio Study Zone, our access based learning resource

 - Breakdown of English phonetic system: how it differs from your own accent.